b33k33p3r/servercert/docs/BR.md

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values, in which case the CA MUST follow its CPS.

-This method SHOULD NOT be used after September 14, 2025, and MUST NOT be used after April 14, 2026.
+Effective 2025-09-15, this method SHOULD NOT be used.

+Effective 2026-04-15, this method MUST NOT be used.

 **Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.